British shares muted ahead of economic data; airlines skid

-June 4 (Reuters) - British shares struggled for direction on Friday as investors stayed away from making big bets ahead of domestic construction activity data and U.S. jobs numbers, while airline stocks came under pressure on tightening of travel restrictions.
+British shares struggled for direction on Friday as investors stayed away from making big bets ahead of domestic construction activity data and U.S. jobs numbers, while airline stocks came under pressure on further tightening of travel restrictions.

-The blue-chip FTSE 100 index was flat.
-British airways owner IAG slipped 2% after Britain removed Portugal from its quarantine-free travel list, and added seven more countries to its red list.
+The blue-chip FTSE 100 index (.FTSE) edged 0.1% lower, with British airways owner IAG (ICAG.L) shedding 1.2% after Britain removed Portugal from its quarantine-free travel list and added seven more countries to its red list. read more

-Other airlines including Ryanair Holdings, Wizz Air and EasyJet fell between 1% and 2.4%.
+Other airlines including Ryanair Holdings , Wizz Air (WIZZ.L) and EasyJet fell between 1% and 2.6%.

 Asian shares tracked Wall Street lower as signs of a firming U.S. economy stoked worries about higher inflation and an earlier withdrawal of Federal Reserve stimulus.